eiab30p/OracleConnection/PonyORM_example/README.md

 python migrations.py apply
 ```

 There are other commands you can use as well.
-They won't be used as much but defiently worth knowing.
+They won't be used as much but defiantly worth knowing.

 * < apply --fake-initial > : This is used when the tables in the DB are already created.
 * < make --empty > : When you need a custom migration due to data change and not a schema change